paradoxical-dev/color_compiler.nvim/README.md

 Although this feature is packaged in many popular plugins, such as [catppuccin](https://github.com/catppuccin/nvim) or [kanagawa](https://github.com/rebelot/kanagawa.nvim), this project allows any custom confiuration to be compiled and saved for later use.

 The code has been heavily based off of [catppuccin's implementation](https://github.com/catppuccin/nvim/blob/f8a155ab5891c5d2fb709b7e85627f1783d5a5d9/lua/catppuccin/lib/compiler.lua) and adapted to work with any currently set colorscheme

-Personally, the plugin dropped my time from a whopping 17ms at it's slowest and around 8ms on average to under 1ms at its fastest and no slower than 3ms.

 # Installation